Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Introduction

-This paper investigates the robust parameter estimation of the Lee-Carter model, by proposing a multivariate $t$-distribution based probabilistic principal component analysis (PPCA) model.
-The method is motivated by the fact that the traditional SVD approach used in the Lee-Carter estimation is equivalent to principal component analysis (PCA), where PCA it is well known for lacking robustness as the structure of sample variance matrix can be highly influenced by extreme values.
-PPCA is first proposed by \cite{tipping1999probabilistic}, and it reformulates the conventional non-parametric PCA framework as a parametric Gaussian latent model, where the principal components can be exactly recovered by maximum likelihood estimation (MLE).
-Surprisingly, the PPCA formulation of the Lee-Carter model is highly similar to its state-space representation, and it naturally motivates to improve the robustness of the Lee-Carter estimation by robustifying the PPCA.
-The first robust PPCA model was proposed by \cite{archambeau2006robust}, by replacing the Gaussian structure by multivariate $t$-distributions.
-Recently, \cite{guo2021robust} introduce a more general formulation of multivariate $t$-distribution based PPCA and the corresponding Monte-Carlo expectation-maximization (MCEM) algorithm.
+This paper explores the robust parameter estimation of the Lee-Carter model by proposing a probabilistic principal component analysis (PPCA) model with multivariate $t$-distributions.
+The method is motivated by the fact that the traditional SVD approach used in the Lee-Carter estimation is equivalent to principal component analysis (PCA), which is well-known for its lack of robustness since the structure of the sample variance matrix can be profoundly influenced by extreme values.
+PPCA was first proposed by \cite{PPCA-1999-Tipping}, and it reformulates the conventional non-parametric PCA framework as a parametric Gaussian latent model, wherein the principal components can be exactly recovered by maximum likelihood estimation (MLE).
+Surprisingly, the PPCA formulation of the Lee-Carter model bears great resemblance to its state-space representation, which naturally encourages improving the robustness of the Lee-Carter estimation by robustifying the PPCA.
+The first robust PPCA model was proposed by \cite{RPPCA-2006-Archambeau}, replacing the Gaussian structure with multivariate $t$-distributions.
+Recently, \cite{MyPPCA-2022-Guo} introduced a more general formulation of multivariate $t$-distribution-based PPCA and the corresponding Monte-Carlo expectation-maximization algorithm.

-To evaluate the performance of the proposed robust PPCA based Lee-Carter model, we design real data experiments and simulations based on the data from the Human Mortality Database (HMD).
-The proposed method is first applied to the U.S. mortality data in different time periods, and compared to the two traditional methods: SVD and Poisson GLM.
-The standard errors of the estimated parameters are obtained through a standard residual bootstrap procedure.
-Then we create hypothetical outliers by adding the U.S. Covid-19 death numbers to the U.S. mortality data from 1970 to 2019.
-This design simulates the situations that hypothetical pandemic occurring in the history.
-The experimental results show strong evidence that our estimation method perform significantly more robustly against outliers compared to the standard SVD and Poisson GLM approaches.
+To evaluate the performance of the proposed robust PPCA-based Lee-Carter model, we design real data experiments and simulations using data from \cite{HMD-2023-HMD}.
+The proposed method is first applied to U.S. mortality data across different time periods and compared with two traditional methods: SVD and Poisson GLM.
+We then create hypothetical outliers by adding the U.S. Covid-19 death numbers to the U.S. mortality data from 1970 to 2019.
+This design simulates scenarios of hypothetical pandemics occurring in history.
+The experimental results provide strong evidence that our estimation method performs significantly more robustly against outliers compared to the standard SVD and Poisson GLM approaches.